Lucia's Blog: 2021

 "Fight the good fight of the faith.
 Take hold of the eternal life to which you were called and about which you made the good confession in the presence of many witnesses."
 (I Timothy 6:12)

 So, why is it that so many Christians get "knocked out" early in the fight?
-Some are defeated because they have not been careful and watchful (cf. II John 8).
+Some are defeated because they are not careful and watchful (cf. II John 8).
 Others begin strong but run out of steam, refusing to come out for the last rounds too soon.
 They are disqualified because they sit on "the stool of do-nothing," becoming neutral (e.g., Rev. 3:15).
 Do you know that many losers blame others for their bad choices?
 It is never their fault!
 However, they will be surprised when they hear the Judge's indictment on the day of judgment.
 The Word of God will judge them.
 We will be judged by our actions.

 "He who rejects Me, and does not receive My words, has that which judges him--the word that I have spoken will judge him in the last day" (John 12:48).